PoliticalGraveyard.com

 BREWINGTON (Soundex B652) — See also BREW, BREWBAKER, BREWER, BREWIN, BREWSTER, BREWTON, DEWING, EWING, GUREWITZ, KILLEBREW, KIMBREW, PREWITT, REWINKEL, STRUEWING.

 Brewington, James T., Jr. — of Chicago, Cook County, Ill.
 Republican.
-Alternate delegate to Republican National Convention from Illinois, 1912; candidate in primary for Illinois state senate 1st District, 1938.
+Alternate delegate to Republican National Convention from Illinois, 1912; candidate for Illinois state senate 1st District, 1938.
 Burial location unknown.

 Brewington, Marion Vernon — of Wicomico County, Md.
 Democrat.
 Member of Maryland state senate from Wicomico County, 1900-06.
 Burial location unknown.

 Brewington, Norman — of Westmoreland County, Va.
 Democrat.
 Alternate delegate to Democratic National Convention from Virginia, 1952.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."